The Academic Internship Program at Bellevue College offers course credit to students who complete an internship or similar professional experience.

 Indeed, faculty are crucial to the success of the Academic Internship Program.
-Many faculty discuss the importance of internships in their classes and encourage their students to visit the Center for Career Connections.
+Many faculty discuss the importance of internships in classes and encourage students to visit the Center for Career Connections for support in exploring internship opportunities.
 Such support is vitally important to our program.

-If you’ll be out of town at a conference or other event, we’re happy to fill in.
+If you’ll be out of town at a conference or other events, we’re happy to fill in.
 We can teach a workshop on finding internships—and even customize it for your particular discipline.

 If you know of a company or community organization that might be interested in hosting an intern, please let us know.
 We will contact them to get the process in motion.
-It is very easy for employers to host an intern, and we are happy to explain our program to them.
+It is easy for employers to host an intern, and we are happy to explain our program.
 If you’d like, you can work closely with the employer and Internship Coordinator to develop a job description, identify potential candidates, and thus create opportunities for students in your program.

 If you know a student who is doing an internship or who has a professional volunteer position, please send them our way.
 We can help them earn academic credit for the work they’re doing.
 Our internship classes focus on professional development and help students turn an internship into a launching pad for their career.
-The internship program also provides professional liability insurance.
-The internship scholarship funded by ASG generally covers all of the tuition and fees for the internship course.
-At BC, internship credits are usually free credits.
-We want every student to apply their learning in the world beyond the classroom, and we don’t want cost to be a barrier.
+Note : Approval of internships is subjected to the internship requirements of the program and varies from program to program.

 Don’t hesitate to contact us if you have any questions about internships or other experiential learning opportunities.
 We’re here to help faculty.
 The Academic Internship Program can: